How to Choose Homeowners Insurance in Louisiana

 Loss of Use Coverage

-If your home is damaged badly enough that you cannot live in it while repairs are being made, loss of use coverage pays for temporary housing, meals, and other additional living expenses.
+If your home is damaged badly enough that you can't live in it while repairs are being made, loss of use coverage pays for temporary housing, meals, and other additional living expenses.
 In Louisiana, where hurricane damage can take months to repair, this coverage can be a lifeline.

 A Note on Flood Insurance